omni/tokenbridge/CONFIGURATION.md

 ORACLE_HOME_TO_FOREIGN_CHECK_SENDER | If set to `true`, instructs the oracle to do an extra check for transaction origin in the block/allowance list. `false` by default. | `true` / `false`
 ORACLE_ALWAYS_RELAY_SIGNATURES | If set to `true`, the oracle will always relay signatures even if it was not the last who finilized the signatures collecting process.
 The default is `false`. | `true` / `false`
 ORACLE_RPC_REQUEST_TIMEOUT | Timeout in milliseconds for a single RPC request.
 Default value is `ORACLE_*_RPC_POLLING_INTERVAL * 2`. | integer
+ORACLE_HOME_TX_RESEND_INTERVAL | Interval in milliseconds for automatic resending of stuck transactions for Home sender service.
+Defaults to 20 minutes. | integer
+ORACLE_FOREIGN_TX_RESEND_INTERVAL | Interval in milliseconds for automatic resending of stuck transactions for Foreign sender service.
+Defaults to 20 minutes. | integer

 ## UI configuration